Chronic pancreatitis - chronic; Pancreatitis - chronic - discharge; Pancreatic insufficiency - chronic; Acute pancreatitis - chronic

 The health care provider may prescribe pancreatic enzymes.
 You must take these medicines with every meal, and even with snacks.
 The enzymes will help you digest food better, gain weight and reduce diarrhea.

-Avoid smoking and drinking alcoholic beverages, even if your pancreatitis is mild.
+Avoiding smoking and drinking alcoholic beverages is very important, even if your pancreatitis is mild.
+This helps decrease your risk of pancreatitis and pancreatic cancer.

 Other treatments may involve: